material-motion/material-motion/specifications/runtime/runtime.md

   This requires Plans to be aware of their Executors, which is not ideal.
 It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.

-  > This is the preferred approach.
+  > This is the simpler approach, and may be used for MVPs.

   Example pseudo-code: